Editor’s Note: This post was originally published in July 2018 and has since been updated for accuracy and comprehensiveness.

-All people have the right to be treated equally, and no one should be discriminated against simply because they happen to have a disability.
+All people have the right to equal treatment and shouldn’t experience discrimination because they happen to have a disability.
 Many laws in the U.S. support this right.
 If you violate one of these laws, then you can find yourself at the defensive end of a lawsuit.

-It’s worth noting that both California and New York also have their own state laws banning discrimination.
+Both California and New York also have their state laws banning discrimination.
 In California, it’s the Unruh Civil Rights Act; New York has a New York State Human Rights Law.
-Thus additional lawsuits can be filed through these state courts.

-Over the years, web accessibility lawsuits have also been filed in response to violations of Section 508 of the Rehabilitation Act.
-Section 508 requires departments and agencies of the federal government to ensure that the ICT (information and communication technology) they procure and use is accessible.
-Legal action has been taken against the Social Security Administration and the Department of Homeland Security, for example.
+Over the years, people have filed web accessibility lawsuits over Section 508 of the Rehabilitation Act violations.
+Section 508 federal departments and agencies ensure ICT (information and communication technology) they use is accessible.
+People have taken legal action against both the Social Security Administration and the Department of Homeland Security over Section 508 violations.

 Are These Lawsuits “Frivolous”?

 You may have heard companies or politicians talk about ADA lawsuit “abuse” and “drive-by” litigation, or make claims that this kind of litigation is “frivolous.”
-It is misguided and unfair to describe most ADA lawsuits this way.
+Describing most ADA lawsuits as frivolous is inaccurate.

-Unfortunately, this view can be perpetuated in media.
-When a 60 Minutes segment on the issue aired in 2016, disability rights lawyer Lainey Feingold criticized it for being one-sided: “Anderson Cooper, the show’s host, did not mention a single ADA lawsuit he thought was valid, a single ADA lawyer he believed scrupulous.
+When 60 Minutes aired a segment on the issue in 2016, disability rights lawyer Lainey Feingold criticized it for being one-sided: “Anderson Cooper, the show’s host, did not mention a single ADA lawsuit he thought was valid, a single ADA lawyer he believed scrupulous.
 He did not interview a single disabled person whose ADA claim he found to be meritorious.
-No disabled activists were interviewed,” Feingold wrote.² Without hearing the full story, many 60 Minutes viewers might have been led to believe that all ADA lawsuits are without merit.
+No disabled activists were interviewed,” Feingold wrote.4 Many 60 Minutes viewers could have watched the segment and been left believing all ADA lawsuits are without merit.

-First, it’s important to understand that web accessibility is anything but frivolous.
+It’s important to understand that web accessibility is anything but frivolous.
 Disabilities commonly affect the way people go online.
 Instead of typing on a keyboard, some individuals may use toggle switches or voice input.
 Instead of looking at images, they may only be able to read descriptive text on the page, using screen-reading software.
 Or they may need to magnify a web page before they can read it.
-If a website hasn’t been designed to be accessible, these methods of using the Internet may not work.
+Websites must use accessible design for these Internet use methods to work.

-If you don’t have disability-related experience, just think about how lost you’d be if you couldn’t quickly look up the arrival time of the next commuter train on your smartphone, or consult the weather forecast as you’re headed out the door, or double-check your bank balance online.
-Without web accessibility, millions of people with disabilities are denied these simple conveniences.
-Frivolous?
-Try frustrating.
+If you don’t have the disability-related experience, just think about how lost you’d be if you couldn’t quickly look up the arrival time of the next commuter train on your smartphone or consult the weather forecast as you’re headed out the door.
+Without web accessibility, millions of people with disabilities miss out on these simple conveniences.

-Keep in mind, too, that when plaintiffs file federal lawsuits under the ADA, they cannot sue for monetary damages.
-They can only seek reimbursement of their legal fees as well as remediation of the inaccessibility in question.
-Clearly, they aren’t launching litigation because they’re looking for some quick cash.
-The reason they sue is to compel a business that has been in violation of federal law to change its discriminatory practices.
+It’s important to note when plaintiffs file federal lawsuits under the ADA, they cannot sue for monetary damages.
+A plaintiff can only seek reimbursement of their legal fees as well as remediation of the inaccessibility in question.
+They aren’t launching litigation because they’re looking for some quick cash.
+The reason they sue is to compel a business that has violated federal law to change its discriminatory practices.

 How Have the Defendants Fared?

-Two years ago, in what was believed to be a first, an ADA lawsuit concerning web accessibility went to full federal trial.
-Juan Carlos Gil, who has a vision disability, had sued supermarket chain Winn-Dixie because its website could not be used with a screen reader.
-On June 12, 2017, the plaintiff won.
+In 2017, the first web accessibility ADA lawsuit concerning went to a full federal trial.
+Juan Carlos Gil, who has a vision disability, sued supermarket chain Winn-Dixie because screen-readers wouldn’t work with their website and won.

-In 2016 in California, Bag’n Baggage was found to be in violation of the Unruh Civil Rights Act.
-The company was ordered to pay $4,000 in damages to the plaintiff, who hadn’t been able to shop independently on the inaccessible website, as well as remove the web barriers.
-Last year, the Whisper Restaurant and Lounge in Los Angeles was handed a similar finding, after a woman who is blind was unable to read the menu or make a reservation online.
+In 2016 in California, Bag’n Baggage paid $4,000 in damages to a plaintiff who wasn’t able to shop independently on the company’s website.
+The business, which violated the Unruh Civil Rights Act, also had to remove the web barriers.
+In 2018, a woman who is blind sued the Whisper Restaurant and Lounge in Los Angeles because she couldn’t read the menu or make a reservation online.

 What can we expect going forward?